OpenBB-finance/OpenBB/website/content/platform/usage/index.md

 ## Authorization

-Most data connections require API keys, assigned to individual users.
-When using the Python client, authorization is not required to initialize the core services.
+By default, authorization is not required to initialize and use the core services.
+Most data providers, however,  require an API key to access their data.
+They can be stored locally, or securely on the OpenBB Hub for convenient remote access.
+Refer to our Developer Guidelines for best practices within a production environment.

 ### OpenBB Hub

-Data provider credentials and user preferences can be securely stored on the OpenBB Hub and accessed with a revokable Personal Access Token (PAT).
+Data provider credentials and user preferences can be securely stored on the OpenBB Hub and accessed via a revokable Personal Access Token (PAT).
 Login to the [Hub](https://my.openbb.co/) to manage this method of remote authorization.

 #### Python Client

+The OpenBB Hub is a convenient solution for accessing data in temporary environments, like Google Colab.
 Login using the Python client with:

 ```jupyterpython
 from openbb import obb